farzanaakther17/farzana-demo/README.md

 # farzana-demo
-This is   my first demo.
+This is   my first Git repository demo.